Stay Competitive: How to Create A SaaS Marketing Budget

 2. Goals Based Budgeting

-Goals based budgeting is where you set your marketing budget based on growth goals.
-This is the approach traditional businesses with VC funding take.
+Goals-based budgeting is where you set your marketing budget based on growth goals.
+Traditional businesses with VC funding take this approach.
 It’s a great way to grow company size and quickly scale your market share.

-Monday.com is a great example of a company that rapidly scaled through the different phases of growth utilizing a goals-based approach to marketing.
+Monday.com is a great example of a company that rapidly scaled through the different phases of growth by utilizing a goals-based marketing approach.

 In a sense, the goals-based approach is the reverse of the revenue-based one.
 You start by setting out what you want to achieve, you then outline the marketing tactics and make assumptions about the unit costs you need to achieve to hit your revenue goals.

-Tomasz Tunguz, a venture capitalist, conducted an interesting study in 2013 looking at successful companies that utilized this approach to budgeting.
-He analyzed 34 publically traded companies to try to understand marketing spend at different stages of growth.
+In 2013, Tomasz Tunguz, a venture capitalist, conducted an interesting study looking at successful companies that utilized this approach to budgeting.
+He analyzed 34 publicly traded companies to try to understand marketing spending at different stages of growth.

 The graphic below summarizes his findings.